📢 FREE WEBINAR - From USD to EUR: Banking & Tax for Americans | Oct 29th, 2025 | 6PM (Lisbon Time)

 What type of people are moving to Lisbon?

-Perhaps one of the first questions that come to mind is, “How many people live in each city?”.
+Perhaps one of the first questions you might ask is, “What’s the population of each city?”.
 It’s an excellent question!
 According to statistics, Lisbon has 517,802 residents, while Porto has almost half of that, with 249,633 residents.

 An explanation for this population difference is that one city is almost double the size of the other.
 Lisbon is approximately 100 km² in area, and Porto is nearly 41.42 km².

 Coming onto the type of people living in each of Portugal’s municipalities.
-Lisbon is home to some of the best technology companies and start-ups.
-So, it naturally attracts numerous business owners and entrepreneurs – 21% of the city’s residents are expats like you.
+Lisbon hosts many leading tech companies and start-ups, which naturally draws in business owners and entrepreneurs.
+In fact, about 21% of Lisbon’s population consists of expats like you.

 People here have the highest purchasing power and educational qualifications in the country.
 If you’re someone who prefers a developed city with business opportunities left, right, and center, Lisbon is for you.